-The Paris congregation was established in 1858; from then until the early 1880's services were held within the Oratoire du Louvre.
+The Paris congregation of the Scots Kirk, was established in 1858; from then until the early 1880's services were held within the Oratoire du Louvre.
 Around 1883, the search began to look for a church building which might serve the Scots Kirk for generations to come.
 In 1885, the congregation moved its place of worship to the former American Episcopal church in rue Bayard.
 Then, as now, this was considered an ideal location, situated in the heart of Paris and a stone’s throw from Champs-Elysées.

 From its beginnings in the 1850's the Church of Scotland form of worship and other opportunities for fellowship and friendship, has attracted many to rue Bayard.
 Some famous people have worshipped here.
 They include American President Woodrow Wilson, British Prime Minister David Lloyd George, and Eric Liddell the famous Scottish Olympic athlete (who preferred to preach in the Scots Kirk rather than race on a Sunday in the 1924 Paris Games).
 His life, missionary work and tragic death, are recounted in the book and film "Chariots of Fire".